shofutex/league_scheduler/README.md

 JSON is a better selection for Rust).

 #### Usage
 I've updated everything so now it's available cross-platform through the github release.
-Getting it to run on MacOS is a bit difficult, but it works.
+Getting it to run on MacOS is a bit difficult (you'll have to go through the steps to allow this untrusted binary to run), but it works.

 On Linux:
 ```bash